katel85/pands-project2021-/README.md

   ![](Plots/regplotpetalpetal.png)

   The regplot in the seaborn module above shows the high degree of correlation between the petal length and width.
-This plot is used to visualize a linear relationship as determined through regression.The figure will draw a scatterplot of two variables, x and y, and then fit the regression model y ~ x and plot the resulting regression line and a 95% confidence interval for that regression:
+This plot is used to visualize a linear relationship as determined through regression.The figure will draw a scatterplot of two variables, x and y, and then fit the regression model y ~ x and plot the resulting regression line and a 95% confidence interval for that regression:[14]

   ![](Plots/regplotpetalsepal.png)

   The regplot above shows the two variables that showed the least correlation.
 The sepal width and the petal length.
-It is clear to see there is no linear relationship here.
+It is clear to see there is no linear relationship here.[15]

 ![](Plots/sns.pairplot.png)

 The pairplot generated above is incredibly descriptive and pairs all variables together.
-It is interesting to see how the scatterplot will change when the same variables are used in the scatterplot but placed on different axis.
-In every paired plot here Iris setosa can be easily identified among the other two species.
+There is obvious data clusters per species in this pairplot but there is still overlap in each variable between Iris virginica and Iris Versicolor.
+In every paired plot here Iris setosa can be easily identified among the other two species[16].

 Observations:

 - Petal_length and petal_width are the most useful features to identify various flower types.
 - While Setosa can be easily identified (linearly separable), Virginica and Versicolor have some overlap (almost linearly separable).